AndreyNautilus/AndreyNautilus.github.io/content/posts/0-hex-grid/index.md

 ---
-title: Hexagonal grid for map generation
+title: Hexagonal grids for map generation
 # summary: "Post summary"  # will be shown on a post card on the main page
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2025-02-22T17:27:03+01:00'
 draft: true  # draft mode by default
 tags: [procgen]
+scripts:
+  - hex-grid.js
+  - render.js
 ---

 Let's assume we need to generate a 2d map with random areas (bioms or countries for example).